saltstack/salt/doc/topics/cloud/misc.rst

 If this is not set, it will default to ``/dev/null``, and strict host key checking will be turned off.

+It is highly recommended that this option is *not* set, unless the user has verified that the provider supports this functionality, and that the image being used is capable of providing the necessary information.
 At this time, only the EC2 driver supports this functionality.